Julia Grace: 2005–10: juliagrace and Beautiful Survivor

-Julia's self-titled album, "juliagrace", received the Tui Award for Best Gospel/Christian Album at the New Zealand Music Awards 2006.
+Grace's self-titled album, "juliagrace", received the Tui Award for Best Gospel/Christian Album at the New Zealand Music Awards 2006.
 The award was presented by Prime Minister Helen Clark on behalf of the Recording Industry Association of New Zealand (RIANZ) on October 18, 2006, at the Aotea Centre in Auckland, New Zealand.

-This Album was followed up by the NZ Music Award finalist ‘Beautiful Survivor’ as well as an EP of Hymns entitled ‘It Is Well’.
-Julia was asked to present the award for Gospel Album of the Year at the 2016 awards ceremony.
+This Album was followed up by the NZ Music Award finalist 'Beautiful Survivor' as well as an EP of Hymns entitled 'It Is Well'.
+Grace was asked to present the award for Gospel Album of the Year at the 2016 awards ceremony.

 2011–present

-Building on her 25-year career as a singer and songwriter with extensive national and international touring experience, and years of work in the classroom, Julia has been a Keynote Speaker and Contributor at over 120 Conferences and Events in the last two and a half years on the topics of Mental Wellness including crisis, depression, anxiety and stress.
-Grace has a knack of tackling the ‘big’ topics and breaking them down into memorable ideas, giving everyone a set of practical tools to help support their brain and body.
-In her opinion, Mental Wellness issues are "REASONABLE, they make sense UNIVERSAL, we are all on the spectrum of Wellness MANAGEABLE and there are many tools in the toolbox."

 In 2013, Grace released her first E.P album, It Is Well E.P, which reflected her divorce with her husband the previous year in 2012.
 The album was one of the most popular and top-charted E.Ps in New Zealand, earning an award at the 2016 New Zealand Gospel Album Awards Ceremony.
 In 2016, Grace released Girl on the Kitchen Floor.

+Since a 2014 diagnosis of anxiety and depression, Grace has taken up public speaking about mental health.
+In 2024 she published a book titled Be Kind to Your Mind, and in 2025 was a finalist in NZBusiness Magazine's David Awards.

 Personal life

 Grace's divorce took a toll on her self esteem.
 In an interview with Channel Magazine, she discussed this.
-"I didn’t recognise the stressed out, sick person in the mirror," says Julia, looking back to when the man she had loved for her entire adult life walked away from her.
+"I didn't recognise the stressed out, sick person in the mirror," says Julia, looking back to when the man she had loved for her entire adult life walked away from her.
 "So, I stopped looking at her."

-In 2016, following a personal journey of dealing with crisis, clinical depression and anxiety Julia released her latest album Girl On The Kitchen Floor which was also a finalist for a New Zealand Music Award in 2017.
+In 2016, following a personal journey of dealing with crisis, clinical depression and anxiety Grace released her latest album Girl On The Kitchen Floor which was also a finalist for a New Zealand Music Award in 2017.

-In January 2019, she created a one-minute Facebook video series on Mental Wellness topics that have collectively had over 50,000 views and a reach of 95,000+ people.
+In January 2019, she created a one-minute Facebook video series on Mental Wellness topics.